gschmutz/stream-processing-workshop/05d-static-data-ingestion/README.md

-# Static Data Ingestion into Kafka
+# IoT Data Ingestion - Ingesting and Joining Static Data to Stream

 So far we have ingested the truck data from MQTT to Kafka and detected dangerous driving behaviour.
 But the information only holds the `driverId` but no other information about the driver.